CAFR

 CAFR: US agencies have billions, trillions in investments while crying budget deficits

-What CAFRs reveal is a little-known, yet devious policy whereby taxpayers collectively surrender enormous assets to the government, which then invests the trillions that swell in these accounts.
+What CAFRs reveal is a little-known, yet deceptive policy whereby taxpayers collectively surrender enormous assets to the government, which then invests the trillions that swell in these accounts.
 As this money is secreted away, taxpayers are warned of debilitating budget deficits to either squeeze more taxes from them and/or cut public services.
 To add insult to injury, the state commits a gross lie of omission by never informing citizens of their withheld trillions as they eliminate jobs, reduce education, and attack the quality of our lives.

 The American Constitution is a contract of limited government whereby the public informs and is informed by our representatives.
-CAFRs are damning public documents that expose political leadership from both left and right as exactly what leading economic voices have said: a thoroughly corrupt and self-serving oligarchy.
+CAFRs are damning public documents that expose political leadership from both left and right as exactly what leading economic voices have said: a corrupt and self-serving oligarchy.

 Let's look at the economic data revealed in CAFRs for 2009.
+(More recent reports available here)

 Why has political leadership and corporate media not informed American taxpayers of this intriguing option?
 And why isn't this data publicly submitted for professional and independent economist cost-benefit analysis to consider other options which benefit both government and the people?
 As we all know, money talks and power corrupts.